 Surprisingly many of the recommendations for each of the associated hormonal conditions are very similar but may be prescribed at varying doses.
 For instance, vitamin A has many different effects on the skin cell, not only does it create a healthy skin cell and reverse damage to some extent, but also clears blockages at the surface.
 Vitamin A is used for age prevention, acne, rosacea, and skin rejuvenation; the earlier you start this as a topical nutrient (in skincare) the less likely you are to develop acne, pigmentation, and UV damage.
 The same applies to antioxidants: they help prevent damage to the skin cell from UV, pollutants and cell metabolism, so you are less likely to develop pigmentation, breakdown of elastin and collagen fibres, dehydration and generally impaired skin.
 Often this gradual damage to the skin creates adult acne, so is easily treated once the skin is in a healthy condition.
 Even with strong hormonal influences in puberty, the skin can be cleared effectively at the surface with the appropriate vitamin A, antioxidants and exfoliating agents.

 In terms of treatment, natural peels are a fantastic way to reverse damage and clear the skin of acne.
 They apply the same principles as active home care (medical-grade skincare) but at much higher doses, creating more change in the skin.

 Needling or Collagen Induction Therapy combined with PRP (Vampire Facial Plus) will induce collagen production, helping to deal with enlarged pores, fine lines, wrinkles, thinning skin, and acne scarring.

-To start on any of these treatments, your first step is to come in for a skin assessment with one of our skin experts.
+To start on any of these treatments, your first step is to come in for an Initial Skin Consultation with one of our skin experts.